wisehodl/go-honeybee/README.md

 go func() {
     for msg := range pool.Inbox() {
-        // msg.ID            is the normalized URL
+        // msg.URL          is the normalized URL
         // msg.Data         is the payload
         // msg.ReceivedAt   is the timestamp
     }
 }()